Albluca/rRomaDash/README.md

 Intalling rROMADash
 ===================

-The rROMADash package relies on the `rRoma` package, which is need to e installed via `devtools`
+The rROMADash package relies on the `rRoma` package, which needs to be installed via `devtools`

     if(!requireNamespace("devtools")){